svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > Coherent and consistent tracking of provenance data and in particular update history information is a crucial building block for any serious information system architecture.
 Version Control Systems can be a part of such an architecture enabling users to query and manipulate versioning information as well as content revisions.
 In this paper, we introduce an RDF versioning approach as a foundation for a full featured RDF Version Control System.
 We argue that such a system needs support for all concepts of the RDF specification including support for RDF datasets and blank nodes.

+* Identification of Practices and Capabilities in API Management: A Systematic Literature Review

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool